 If you love food, especially making and/or eating it, then no doubt you’re already well-aware of Food52, the food-focused website where you can find tips, recipes, products, and lots more.
 For one magical weekend in December, the site will be opening its Chelsea test kitchen up to visitors and shoppers.
 See something you like?
 You can get things like spices, yogurt, chocolate, and books shipped right to your door—or the door of anyone on your shopping list.
 Friday, December 2, through Sunday, December 4, 12 to 8 pm, free (but consider registering via the Facebook Events page).

 Central Park at 59th Street and Broadway

-For the latest on where to eat in the Tri-State and all of New York City’s events and happenings, follow us on Twitter!
+For the latest on all of the Tri-State’s events and happenings, follow us on Twitter!

 Jessica Allen is a writer in New York.

 Carly Petrone is the founder of Petrone on the Rocks, a lifestyle site about food, drinks, beauty, travel, and more.
 She lives in New York City.